KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 2020 QUARTERLY REPORT

 This is the report for the 1st quarter of 2020.
-We will provide a brief summary of all the events that have been organized and carried out.
+We will provide a brief summary of all the activities that have been organized and carried out.
 ...
 </pre>